39alpha/39alpharesearch.org/content/team/_index.md

 might be easily harnessed by engineered solutions.

 If you want to support our environmental research efforts, please consider [donating](/donate).
-All donations to 39 Alpha go to support Team 0's active research projects.
+All donations to 39 Alpha support Team 0's active research projects.